nennes/cv/CV.md

 ## Interests

-Archery, diving, hardware programming, a bit of data science.
+Mainly spending time with my amazing cat.
+A bit of whittling, archery, tinkering with computers.